-The full Day Rate shall apply in all circumstances for offshore crew changes.
+The full day rate shall apply in all circumstances for offshore crew changes.

-In the event that an offshore crew change is delayed due to inclement weather or any other factor preventing offshore transportation of the employee out with the Employer's control then the full Day Rate shall apply.
+In the event that an offshore crew change is delayed due to inclement weather or any other factor preventing offshore transportation then the full day rate shall apply from the day of reporting.